 Grateful to have emerged from potential bankruptcy and unemployment.
 Taking whatever resources are available and to keep fighting.
 Picking up the momentum to what was once hopeless.
 I am glad to have been able to utilize my knowledge and skills to help a community that has served me well.

+So, this is definitely a good story to have.
+Don’t be scared to say what the local salon is called (don’t include people’s names but the name of the business would be a good additional ethos).
+The home service option is definitely a good idea, and adding what you did is good.
+I do like this story because it’s a community that isn’t “too close” but relevant enough.
+Just focus on checking your essay and see if it makes sense from the eyes of a stranger who’s never been to Indonesia.